Is COVID-19 just the flu?

 Is the vaccine safe if I’m pregnant, breastfeeding or trying to get pregnant?

-The Pfizer and Moderna vaccines have been tested to be SAFE for pregnant and breastfeeding women, and women who want to have kids later in their lives.
+The Pfizer and Moderna vaccines have been tested and are deemed SAFE for pregnant and breastfeeding women, and women who want to have kids later in their lives.

-Actually, it’s more important to get the vaccine if you’re pregnant, trying or breastfeeding to protect yourself and your baby.
-Pregnant women are 5x more likely to be hospitalised if they contract COVID-19, and their babies 1.5x more likely to be sick and need special care.
+Actually, it’s more important to get the vaccine if you’re pregnant, planning a pregnancy or breastfeeding to protect yourself and your baby.
+Pregnant women are 5 times more likely to be hospitalised if they contract COVID-19, and their babies 1.5 times more likely to be sick and need special care.
 The vaccine lowers your risk of infection and serious symptoms.

-The antibodies from the vaccine will protect your baby in its first few months in the world if you get the vaccine while pregnant.
-If you get the vaccine while trying, you’ll be more safe for the whole pregnancy.
-If you’re breastfeeding and get the vaccine, some of that protection may be given to your baby through your breastmilk.
+The antibodies from the vaccine will protect your baby in its first few months if you get the vaccine while pregnant.
+If you get the vaccine while trying to fall pregnant, you’ll be better protected for your whole pregnancy.
+If you’re breastfeeding and get the vaccine, some of that protection will be given to your baby through your breastmilk.

 Will the vaccine make me sick?

 You might get side effects like headache, a fever or a sore arm, but we can help with that.
-Usually side effects last a few days or less, and people recover well.
-Side effects show your body is reacting to the vaccine—this is a good thing.
+Usually side effects only last a few days or less, and people recover well.
+Side effects show your body is reacting to the vaccine - this is a good thing.

-Some people have allergic reactions to the vaccine, just like how people are allergic to peanuts, or dust.
+In rare cases, some people have experience an allergic reaction to the vaccine, just like how people are allergic to peanuts or dust.
 That’s why we ask you to stay for 15 minutes after getting the jab.
-We’ll make sure you’re ok.
+We just want to make sure you’re ok.

-You should let the clinic know that you’ve had side effects so the clinic can report these side effects and make sure scientists are kept up to date with community reactions to the vaccine.
+You should let us know if you experience side effects so we can report these side effects and make sure scientists are kept up-to-date with community reactions to the vaccine.

-Vaccines protect us from serious sicknesses, and it’s very very rare to die from the vaccine.
+Vaccines protect us from serious sicknesses.
+It is very, very rare to die from the vaccine.

 Will the vaccine be more likely to make me sick if I already have other sicknesses?